cakephp/docs/en/development/routing.rst

     * ``persist`` is used to define which route parameters should be automatically included when generating new URLs.
-You can override persistent parameters by redefining them in a url or remove them by setting the parameter to ``false``.
+You can override persistent parameters by redefining them in a URL or remove them by setting the parameter to ``false``.
 Ex. ``'persist' => array('lang')``

     * ``routeClass`` is used to extend and change how individual routes parse